How do you make Energy Efficiency Improvements Visible?

 There is a growing demand for newly constructed homes with energy efficient features.
 Studies in California and North Carolina show that newly built energy efficient homes trend toward shorter sale times and/or higher prices than comparable code-built homes.
 A study by the National Association of Home Builders found that ENERGY STAR® appliances and the ENERGY STAR® for New Homes label were ranked “very important” by 94 percent and 91 percent of new home buyers respectively, putting them both in the top five “must haves” among 120 features.

 The demand for energy efficient characteristics in existing homes is growing as well.
-The NAR annual Home Buyer/Seller Profile found that 87 percent surveyed said a home’s heating and cooling costs were “important” or “very important” regardless of the age of the home.
+The NAR (national Association of Realtors) annual Home Buyer/Seller Profile found that 87 percent surveyed said a home’s heating and cooling costs were “important” or “very important” regardless of the age of the home.
 The energy efficiency industry has been working to supply this rapidly growing demand.

 Currently, energy efficiency is evolving and considered a novel advancement in the housing inventory.
 Some of these homes may receive a premium at resale or refinancing, if they are carefully documented.
 But if supply of these homes continues to grow and starts to represent 20 and ideally 50 percent or more of the market, energy efficient home sales will be easily compared with other recent sales and a premium (if any) will become much more visible in the market.
 As the inventory tips over 50 percent of the market, the homes without efficiency improvements will sell for less because they are considered non-conforming compared to the overall inventory of homes.
 Both appraisers and real estate agents need data to confirm the inventory of energy efficient homes in the local market and how these general benchmarks apply.